cds-snc/gcds-docs/src/en/components/footer/code.md

 <img class="b-sm b-default mb-300 p-300" src="/images/en/components/example/example-footer-full.svg" alt=""/>

-Opt to include the contextual band to add up to three footer links for your product.
+Opt to include the contextual band to add up three specific links for your site.

 <img class="b-sm b-default mb-300 p-300" src="/images/en/components/example/example-footer-full-with-contextual-links.svg" alt=""/>

-### Include the footer links band for Government of Canada sites and products
+### Set up the GC footer links band

-- Always maintain the integrity of the signature.
-Absolutely avoid modifying the signature in any way.
-In particular avoid stretching or changing the colours or text.
+- Always maintain the integrity of the Government of Canada wordmark.
+Do not modify the wordmark in any way.
-- Pass either the `colour` or `white` display mode of the Government of Canada signature using the `signature-variant` attribute.
-Choose the `colour` display for a white background.
+- Keep the Canada wordmark, privacy link, and terms and conditions link.
+The other links are only required on standard pages, otherwise you can remove.

-### Add optional elements to your footer
+### Add optional elements

-- Maintain the Canada wordmark and privacy and terms of reference links in the footer links band.
-Opt to remove the other links.
 - Add content to the contextual band by using both the `contextual-heading` and `contextual-links` attributes.
 - Use the `contextual-heading` attribute to assign heading text and the navigational landmark label of the contextual band.
 - Use the `contextual-links` attribute to set a maximum of three links in the contextual band.
 Add support links for your product or service, such as contact details for a program.